minhducsun2002/yozefu/docs/tls/README.md

 3. Save the file and run start the tool `yozf -c my-cluster`

 > [!WARNING]
-> `SASL_SSL` security protocol is not available for `aarch64-unknown-linux-gnu` and `windows` targets.
+> `SASL_SSL` security protocol is not available for `windows` targets.
 I'm facing some compilation issues.

 ## Confluent